Dear Mom friends,

 I’m sorry being a mom has made me distant.
 And I mean that from the bottom of my heart.

 Honestly, parenting has taken pieces of my energy and heart that I didn’t know existed.
-And it’s pushed me to greater lengths than any love ever has in both good ways and hard ways.
+And it’s pushed me to greater lengths than any love ever has, in good and hard ways.
 But it’s also made me distant from you too.
 And for that, I want to say I am sorry.
 I promise I still love you with all my heart.
 And I need you.
 My love for you doesn’t look the same because I’m not the same girl I once was.
 Instead, I’m a girl with kids surrounding her day and night and only so much energy to give.

 I used to be the girl that was always up for a night out.

 I loved to get fancy and dress up.
 I would send the text asking what restaurant we were going to and what place you wanted to go dancing after.
 Always the last to leave the gathering and the first to text you about the craziness the next day.
 But it’s been a while since we’ve had that kind of night.
 But I still haven’t forgotten.
 I love those memories with all my heart.
 I love my memories with you.

-I know I also used to be the girl that would text you all day.
+I also used to be the girl who would text you all day.
 And tell you every detail of my life and every thought in my brain.
 I would ask for your advice about every detail of my life.
 And I would ask you what you were making for dinner.
 Then show up at your door asking if you want to go and get your nails done.
 And you would always say yes!

 But it’s been a while since we’ve done those things.
 Yet you’re still the person I think of when my nails look like they need some love.
 And you’re still the first girl I think of to text when I’m not distracted by a baby in my arms or a toddler at my feet.
 I promise.